huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vpc_subnet_ids.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the subnet ids.
+* `region` - (Optional, String) The region in which to obtain the subnet ids.
 If omitted, the provider-level region will be used.

-* `vpc_id` (Required) - Specifies the VPC ID used as the query filter.
+* `vpc_id` - (Required, String) Specifies the VPC ID used as the query filter.

 ## Attributes Reference